lluppesms/activate.bicep.course/Labs/bicep/08_Tips/readme.md

-# Advanced Bicep Tips and Tricks
+# Lab 8 - Advanced Bicep Tips and Tricks

 ## 1. Use a resource names file